Lesley White, head of ORJ Solicitors’ Health and Safety Department, assesses sentencing guidelines for those breaching H&S regulations

 The court will consider whether the offence exposed a number of workers or members of the public to the risk of harm: the greater the number, the greater the risk; and whether the offence was a significant cause of actual harm.

 Actions of victims – If someone is exposed to harm, their own actions are unlikely to be taken into account for sentencing purposes.
-Employers are required to protect workers or others who may be neglectful of their own safety in a way which is ‘reasonably foreseeable’.
+Employers are required to protect workers or others who may be neglectful of their own safety in a way that is ‘reasonably foreseeable’.

 Degree of culpability – The Guideline concentrates on how far the offender’s action (or lack of action) has fallen below an acceptable standard of care.
 With reference to relative financial means, a substantial penalty can be expected in recognition of a high level of culpability even if the actual harm caused is relatively low.